CSC-3380-Fall-2024/Project-Dungeon/README.md

 3.)
 Controls in the game
 - W, A, S, and D or arrows keys to move, and shift to sprint
 - ‘M’: Pulls up the stats menu
+- ‘E’: Interacts button.
+Interacts with items and enemies

+4) Menu controls
 - ‘I’: Pulls up the Inventory menu
 - Left mouse button check item description
 - Right mouse button Uses Item
 - Middle mouse button drops item

-- ‘E’: Interacts button.
-Interacts with items and enemies
-4) Combat:
+5) Combat
 - Attack button: Attacks the enemy
 - Run Button: Disengage from combat
 - Magic button: Attack enemy with magic.
 Uses 5 mana